-Impairment test on goodwill and client lists
+Impairment test on goodwill and customer lists

-The Company's management annually tests goodwill for impairment.
+The Company's management annually tests goodwill and customer lists for impairment.
 The test involves economic modelling of future discounted cash flows taking into account the Company's strategy, country's economic situation, competitive forces, cost of capital and other important modelling factors when calculating discounted future benefits.
 If the estimated value-in-use based on the future discounted economic benefits is lower than the net book value, impairment is recognised.
+For more information on impairment test on goodwill and customer lists see Note 6.